RINEARN/exevalator/java/README.md

 <a id="how-to-use"></a>
 ## How to Use

-The interpreter of Exevalator is implemented in a single file "java/Exevalator.java", so you can import and use it in your project by very easy 3 steps!
+Exevalator is an interpreter, compactly implemented in just a single file, "java/Exevalator.java."
+This unique design allows for easy integration in the following three steps:

-### 1. Put into your source code folder
+### 1. Place the File in Your Source Code Folder

-Firstly, put "java/Exevalator.java" into anywere in your source code folder, e.g.:
+First, place "java/Exevalator.java" anywhere within your source code folder, for example:

 	src/your/projects/package/anywhere/Exevalator.java

-### 2. Write the package statement
+### 2. Add a Package Statement

-Secondly, the package statement at the top of the content of "Exevalator.java" as the following example:
+Next, add a package statement at the top of "Exevalator.java" as shown in the following example:

-	(in Exevalator.java)
+	// in Exevalator.java
 	package your.projects.package.anywhere;

-### 3. Import from your code and use
+### 3. Import and Use in Your Code

-Now you are ready to use Exevalator!
-You can import the Exevalator from any your source, code and compute expressions as follows:
+Now, you are ready to use Exevalator!
+Import it from any source file and compute expressions as follows:

 	...
 	import your.projects.package.anywhere.Exevalator;